 After that breakup, I decided to stop buying into the narrative that guarding my heart meant hoarding all my love for this Jesus guy (he sounds like a real attention whore if you ask me) and only given out to men who don’t excite my sexy parts too much.

-I eventually got passed the ridiculous idea that I need never be distracted from Jesus (lots of things now distract me from Jesus.
+I eventually got past the ridiculous idea that I need never be distracted from Jesus (lots of things now distract me from Jesus.
 Namely, Christians who support Donald Trump) by dating.
-I also got passed needing my boyfriend to be a spiritual leader or a “godly guy.”
+I also got past needing my boyfriend to be a spiritual leader or a “godly guy.”
 I fully accept that no “man of God” would want to marry me and that is A-OKAY.

 Despite overcoming all of this, I never released the belief that boyfriends-not-turned-husbands would permanently damage me; somehow stealing parts of me to be less of a person to my person.
 About a month ago I told my older sister: